haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 </pre>

 To run this example, these are the only changes required.
 We are ready to dock!
-Lauch HADDOCK again from the `run1` directory:
+Launch HADDOCK again from the `run1` directory:

 <a class="prompt prompt-cmd">
   haddock2.4